 CU-CAVT for Connected and Autonomous Vehicle Research

-Outputs: The following are key outputs from the research effort:
+Outputs: The following are key outputs from

 - Software packages for a scalable and secure CAV application development platform, CAVDeP, that enables CAV application developers to build, test and debug CAV applications in real-time.